top of page

 a.
 Jesus changed water into wine.

-The first miracle was not making wine as tradition states.
+The first miracle was not making wine as tradition states because the Bible states that several disciples accompanied Jesus to the wedding.

 Therefore, the wine event occurred after Jesus had called his disciples to serve.